 Implants not only look and feel like your natural teeth, you care for them in the same way.
 Essentially, you still need to brush and floss and see Dr. Schlesinger for checkups on a regular basis.

 The only things that can cause implants to fail are the same things that can damage your natural teeth, with the exception of decay.
 Implants will not decay, but periodontal disease can still harm your gums and compromise your implants.
 Also, if you grind your teeth, or bite down hard, the crowns that are supported by your implants can be damaged.
 Trauma to your mouth, can also damage the crowns.
 Your implants will last long as long as they are taken care of properly.

 Dr. William Schlesinger’s office is located at 255 East 70th Street, Suite 1E, New York, NY.
+We serve everyone in the Upper East Side and the surrounding area.
 You can book an appointment by calling 212-517-5940, or by using the form on our Contact Us page.
 Dental implants are the ideal alternative to dentures and bridges, if you believe you are a good candidate, contact our dentist today!
 For questions you have, read our dental implants FAQs.